GadwalaNandini/OIBSIP/README.md

   3. Car Price Prediction
   4. Email Spam Detection
   5. Sales Prediction
 * I hope you can find the files well in this repository.....
+* But I Worked on three projects
+* 1,2 and 5